The invariably generating graph of the alternating and symmetric groups: Introduction

-Now we put together generating graph and invariable generation.
-If $G$ is a finite group, we define an undirected graph $\Lambda(G)$, called the \textit{invariably generating graph} of $G$, in which the vertices are the conjugacy classes of $G$ different from $\{1\}$, and two vertices $\cl{}(x)$ and $\cl{}(y)$ are connected if and only if $\{x,y\}$ invariably generates $G$.
-In \cite{KLS} it is shown that, if $G$ is a nonabelian finite simple group, $\Lambda(G)$ is nonempty.
+Given a finite group $G$, we define the \textit{invariably generating graph} $\Lambda(G)$ of $G$ as follows.
+The vertices are the conjugacy classes of $G$ different from $\{1\}$, and two vertices $x^G$ and $y^G$ are adjacent if and only if $\{x,y\}$ invariably generates $G$.
+The purpose of this paper is to initiate the study of this object for finite (almost) simple groups, and more precisely, for alternating and symmetric groups.
+It was proved by Kantor--Lubotzky--Shalev \cite{KLS}, and Guralnick--Malle \cite{GM} independently, that finite simple groups are invariably generated by two elements, so that in this case $\Lambda(G)$ is nonempty.
+It is also known that $S_n$ is invariably generated by two elements if and only if $n\neq 6$ (see \cite[Proposition 4.10]{Tra}).
+Set

-The aim of this paper is to study this object for alternating and symmetric groups, in order to understand whether there are or not similarities with its classical analogue.
-First of all, it is easy to see that, expect for the case of $S_6$, these groups are invariably generated by $2$ elements.
-Moreover, it is easy to observe that in most cases $\Lambda$ has isolated vertices.
-However, if we cancel them we obtain a new graph, that we denote with $\Xi$, which is connected and whose diameter is quite small --- although not as small as that of the generating graph.
-These last two sentences summarise the content of this paper; we state them explicitly in the following theorems.